biojava/biojava.github.io/_wikis/BioJava:Performance:ReadDrosophila.md

 ======================

-This source code is run in the [example that reads the Drosophila genome](BioJava:Performance "wikilink") and prints out the size of each
+This source code is run in the [example that reads the Drosophila genome](/wikis/BioJava:Performance "wikilink") and prints out the size of each
 chromosome:

 ```java import java.io.\*; import java.util.\*;